Favourites

 (2007, Anderson)

 Paul Thomas Anderson has made some annoying and pretentious movies, but “TwbB” isn't one of them.
-Loosely based on Upton Sinclair's 1927 novel, which itself was loosely inspired by the Teapot Dome scandal.
-Great stuff for 1920s wonks, with Paul Dano shrieking and wailing and Daniel Day Lewis chewing the scenery and anyone who even remotely gets in his way.
+Based loosely on Upton Sinclair's 1927 novel, which itself was inspired by the Teapot Dome scandal.
+Great stuff for 1920s wonks, with Paul Dano shrieking and wailing and Daniel Day Lewis chewing the scenery and anyone who gets in his way.
 I drink your milkshake!
+Indeed.
+Albert B. Fall rides again

 Touch of Evil